nickmorales/imagebreed_dockerfile/README.md

-# Breedbase v1.11 Now Released
+# ImageBreed v1.11 Now Released

 Please check the [changelog](https://github.com/nickmorales/breedbase_dockerfile/wiki/Changelog) for update information.

-This repository will be merged back into Solgenomics once the conflicts in the systems are resolved.
+This repository will be merged back into the [Solgenomics Breedbase](https://github.com/solgenomics/breedbase_dockerfile) once the conflicts in the systems are resolved.

-Please [support](https://patreon.com/nmorales) if you find this open-source software useful!

 ### Prerequisites